DataMarket/rdatamarket/README.md

 to install a package called `libcurl4-openssl-dev` or similar, to get RCurl working.)

+... and then load the package:

+    > library(rdatamarket)

 # Quick start

 Just find the data you want on datamarket.com, then copy the URL from your